ockadan1/incede_hrms_backend/README.md

 3. Commit your changes and push to your fork.
 4. Submit a pull request.

-## License
-This project is licensed under the [Specify License, e.g., MIT License].
-See the `LICENSE` file for details.

 ## Contact
 For any inquiries or support, please contact [Your Name/Team] at [Your Email Address].